IndieCoderMM/BridgeHero-TurtleGame/README.md

 ### Description

-In **Bridge Hero**, the player must use their building skills to construct bridges and advance to the next platform.
-The objective is to carefully construct a bridge that will safely allow the player to cross over the gaps.
+In **Bridge Hero**, the players must use their building skills to construct bridges and advance to the next platform.
+The objective is to carefully construct a bridge that will safely allow little *Bob* to cross over the gaps.

 ### Features